comorment/containers/scripts/pgs/pgs_toolkit/README.md

 #### Summary statistics

-The file ``test_summary.txt`` contains the R GLM summary statistics for the PGS model in plain-text format, while ``test_summary.csv`` contains the GLM summary statistics in tabular (.csv) format.
+The file ``test_summary.txt`` contains the R (generalized) linear model (LM/GLM) summary statistics for the PGS model in plain-text format, while ``test_summary.csv`` contains the LM/GLM summary statistics in tabular (.csv) format.
-Both the full model and the null model are reported, typically on the form
+Both the full model and the null model are reported, typically assumed to be on the form

 **full model**
 $$y ~ score + PC_1 + PC_2 + ... + PC_n + SEX$$